Laravel-Lang/publisher/README.md

 ];
 ```

-And example of `validation.php` file:
+and example of `validation.php` file:
 Your file:
 ```php
 <?php